bigodogu/cloud-/README.md

 # Shell
-Schell Scripts for git repository
+Schell Scripts for git repository want to get job as a dev eng